Candidate selection is a cornerstone of finding the best talent for your organization, but it can be a lengthy and costly process.

 If you’re asking applicants to fill in a form, qualifying questions should be in the beginning, not at the end.
 Having a candidate complete a lengthy form only to see at the end that they do not qualify won’t leave them with a good impression.

-Ideally, you should avoid having a lengthy and overly complicated application process in the first place because 73% of candidates abandon applications if they take longer than 15 minutes to complete.
+Ideally, you should avoid having a lengthy and overly complicated application process in the first place.

 Screening calls are a great opportunity to get to know your candidates better and evaluate their motivation.
 You can check their actual availability too.
 For example, if you’re looking for someone to start in two weeks but the candidate isn’t available until two months from now, that could be a problem!